Qappevox/Voice-Assistant/README.md

 # Voice-Assistant
-I'ts just a voice assistant for windows and android but sometimes not working in android.
+I'ts just a voice assistant for windows.

-If you want compile to android, you must use ubuntu and buildozer.
-Also you can use PyInstaller library for windows.(I propose windows platform)
+If you want convert to exe, you can use PyInstaller library .
 But first for all you must import some libraries.

+pip install PyInstaller

 pip install kivy